Middle College Programs

 Students can submit a sample of their writing for UAA writing faculty to evaluate for placement.
 Writing samples can be done remotely at no cost.
 Please ensure that you have set aside at least two hours to finish your writing sample (including the form you complete at the beginning) in one sitting.
 To submit a writing sample, complete the following steps:

-- Follow the link to the UAA Student Success Writing Sample webpage and read the instructions on the page thoroughly before beginning the process.
-Please note that you will have to submit a form before beginning your writing sample.
-Immediately after you submit the form, check your email (the email you provided on the form) for the link to begin your writing sample.
-Please note that this link is only valid for 2 hours after it is sent to you!
+- Immediately after you submit the form, check your email (the email you provided on the form) for the link to begin your writing sample.
+Please note that this link is only valid for 2 hours after it is sent to you, so be prepared to complete the whole writing sample in one sitting!
 If you do not receive a link in your email or you experience problems with your link, contact firstname.lastname@example.org.

 - Email Kim Griffis (email@example.com) to notify that you have completed your writing sample and to report your writing sample score.